-Board members historically have followed a policy of having substantial investments in one or more of the Franklin Templeton funds, as is consistent with their individual financial goals.
-In February 1998, this policy was formalized through the adoption of a requirement that each board member invest one-third of fees received for serving as a director or trustee of a Templeton fund (excluding committee fees) in shares of one or more Templeton funds and one-third of fees received for serving as a director or trustee of a Franklin fund (excluding committee fees) in shares of one or more Franklin funds until the value of such investments equals or exceeds five times the annual retainer and regular board meeting fees paid to such board member.
+Trustees of Franklin Value Investors Trust also constitute all the mutual fund board members of Franklin Managed Trust and have historically followed a policy of having substantial investments in one or more of these seven Funds as is consistent with their individual financial goals.
+Effective December 1, 2005, this policy was formalized through adoption of a requirement that each board member invest one-third of fees received for serving as a trustee of Franklin Value Investors Trust and Franklin Managed Trust (excluding committee fees) in shares of one or more of such funds until the value of such investments equals or exceeds five times the annual retainer and regular board meeting fees paid such board member for service on those funds.
 Investments in the name of family members or entities controlled by a board member constitute fund holdings of such board member for purposes of this policy, and a three-year phase-in period applies to such investment requirements for newly elected board members.
-In implementing such policy, a board member's fund holdings existing on February 27, 1998, are valued as of such date with subsequent investments valued at cost.
+In implementing such policy, a board member's fund holdings existing on December 1, 2005 are valued as of such date with subsequent investments valued at cost.

-The following tables provide the dollar range of equity securities beneficially owned by the board members of the Fund on December 31, 2012.
+The following tables provide the dollar range of equity securities beneficially owned by the board members of the Trust on December 31, 2013.